 Time to visit the most beautiful square in the city – Plaza de España

 It’s now time to visit the beautiful Plaza de España.
 It is situated in the Maria Luisa park, that also includes other squares and nice spots.

 Built in 1928 for the Ibero-American Exposition of 1929.
 It is a landmark example of the Regionalism Architecture, mixing elements of the Renaissance Revival and Moorish Revival (Neo-Mudéjar) styles of Spanish architecture.

-There you can enjoy not only the architecture, but also live music played by street artists and go for a boat tour in the lake.
+There you can enjoy not only the architecture, but also live music played by street artists, watch flamenco dance and go for a boat tour in the lake.

 And if you are a big fan of the Star Wars Saga, this is the place where they filmed the movie Star Wars – Episode II Attack of the Clones.

 In the Maria Luisa park you will find the beautiful Archeology Museum and the Arts and Popular Costumes Museum, next to Plaza America.
 Both are great opportunities for wonderful pictures and learning.